-Air conditioners are usually placed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can cause breakdowns and even premature replacement.
+Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 - A compressor that’s too hot.

 - Higher energy bills due to less efficient cooling.